 “I’m not an instructor.
 I’ve only been on a few rifles myself.
 But we’ll try our best,” I hurried to assure him, in case he thought I was an expert.
 We locked the Armoury back up, switching the computer off, before returning to the Security Operations Room.
 We switched everything on but found a lone computer in the corner.

 “I’m not good with computers, but I’ll see what this does,” he suggested, taking a seat.
 He spent several minutes looking over the computer before he cried out ‘ah-ha!’

 “What have you found?”

-“Well, this computer creates the key cards and also access to the computers, so you already have access via your code and I can create new profiles but it needs ‘administration codes’ to allow certain access,” he said, “My guess would be your code allows you anywhere but you’d have to confirm my access with your code,”
+“Well, this computer creates the key cards and also access to computers, so you already have access via your code.
+I can create new profiles, but it needs ‘administration codes’ to allow certain access,” he said, “My guess would be your code allows you anywhere but you’d have to confirm my access with your code,”

 “I get what you mean, now what about the cards?”

-“This machine also creates the access cards, so I can create several with access to the VIP area,” he replied, looking back over his shoulder.
+“This machine also creates the access cards so that I can create several with access to the VIP area,” he replied, looking back over his shoulder.

 “Can you add to the key cards later on?”